What Does 30 Look Like Now We've All Lost Touch With Ageing?

 The rise of the 'tweakment'

-"Some patients look a decade or so younger than their actual age thanks to injectables and medical skincare," says Dr Ana, who performs anti-wrinkle injections, injectable skin boosters and dermal fillers among other skin treatments.
-Dr Jonquille Chantrey, anti-ageing expert and founder of One Aesthetic Studio, adds: "It’s nothing new that women are judged on their looks and how they age, which can lead to insecurities.
-Aesthetic medicine can have a profound positive impact on self-esteem and self-confidence but the accessibility and normalisation of anti-ageing aesthetic treatments (particularly through social media) has had a significant impact on the benchmark of what a woman in her 30s 'should' look like."
+"Some patients look a decade or so younger than their actual age thanks to injectables and medical skincare," says Dr. Mansouri, who performs anti-wrinkle injections, injectable skin boosters and dermal fillers among other skin treatments.
+Dr. Jonquille Chantrey, anti-ageing expert and founder of One Aesthetic Studio, adds: "It’s nothing new that women are judged on their looks and how they age, which can lead to insecurities.
+Aesthetic medicine can have a profound positive impact on self-esteem and self-confidence but the accessibility and normalization of anti-ageing aesthetic treatments (particularly through social media) has had a significant impact on the benchmark of what a woman in her 30s 'should' look like."

 Zara, 32, agrees that anti-ageing treatments and injectables play a part in the confusion around her age.
 She says she is regularly mistaken for being five years younger than she really is.
 "I’ve been getting Botox and filler ever since I turned 30," she told me.
 "I’d noticed fine lines, sun damage and dark circles.
 My lips looked thinner, too, which I felt bad about.
 People do tend to think I’m younger than I am, so it’s not a waste of money."
 Zara says her sister, who is 24, already gets filler and preventative Botox.
 "I think it’s definitely blurring the lines between ages, as our skin looks similar."
 It goes both ways, though.
 Zara admits that many younger girls appear older as a result of some aesthetic treatments, for example lip and cheek filler.
 "I think it adds to the confusion," she says.